The 10 Best Cyber Threat Intelligence Tools (2026)

-• The best tools integrate with your existing security stack and provide real-time alerts when your credentials appear in breaches or stealer logs
+• The best tools integrate with your existing stack and alert you in real time when your credentials appear in breaches or stealer logs

-• Tool categories range from dark web monitoring platforms to full threat intelligence platforms, each serving different security team needs
+• Options range from focused dark web monitoring platforms to full threat intelligence platforms and open-source feeds, each fitting a different team

 Hackers don’t break in.
 They log in.
 According to IBM’s 2025 X-Force Threat Intelligence Index, valid account credentials tied for the #1 initial access vector, representing 30% of all attacks.